-AB 2162 and SB 2 address various methods and funding sources that jurisdictions may use to accelerate housing production.
-The City amended the Land Development Code in August 2019 to allow permanent supportive housing and transitional housing by-right as a limited use in all zones that allow multifamily housing.
+AB 2162 and SB 2 address various methods and funding sources that jurisdictions may use to accelerate the production of market rate, affordable, and supportive housing.
+To reduce barriers to supportive housing, the City amended its Land Development Code in August 2019 to allow permanent supportive housing and transitional housing by-right as a limited use in all zones that allow multifamily housing.